Wash Westmoreland: 2001–2006

 Glatzer and Westmoreland's first collaboration was on The Fluffer, a look at obsession, addiction, and power relationships within the gay porn industry.
 The film starred Michael Cunio, Roxanne Day, Scott Gurney, and Deborah Harry.
-It premiered at Berlin and Toronto Film Festivals in 2001 and secured US distribution from First Run Features.
+It premiered at the Berlin and Toronto Film Festivals in 2001 and secured US distribution from First Run Features.
 It received mixed positive reviews and gained almost instant cult status, John Waters including it in his famous series Ten Movies That Will Corrupt You.
-Around this time, he gave a candid interview about his experiences in the industry to Terri Gross on NPR's Fresh Air.
+Around this time, he gave a candid interview about his experiences in the industry to Terry Gross on NPR's Fresh Air.

 Working alone, Westmoreland made a documentary during the 2004 election season, following four Log Cabin Republicans as they responded to President George W. Bush's initiative to alter the US Constitution to ensure that marriage was only legal between a man and a woman.
 The documentary, Gay Republicans was produced for Andrew Cohen at Bravo, and Fenton Bailey and Randy Barbato at World of Wonder.
 An extended version of the film premiered at the AFI festival in 2004 to a riotous response.
 It ended up winning the festival's documentary prize and gaining a distribution deal on DVD.

 Made for a budget of under $500,000, and featuring many first-time actors, Quinceañera ended up winning both the Audience Award and the Grand Jury Prize at the 2006 Sundance Film Festival.
 It went on to win the Humanitas Prize, the John Cassavetes Prize at the Spirit Award in 2007, and many other international film festival prizes.
 It was picked up for the US by Sony Pictures Classics and distributed in over 25 countries worldwide.
-The plot focussed on a multigenerational Mexican-American family preparing for their daughter's quinceañera against the back drop of a gentrifying neighbourhood.
-The film was entirely shot in Echo Park, which is where the directors live.
+The plot focused on a multigenerational Mexican-American family preparing for their daughter's quinceañera against the backdrop of a gentrifying neighbourhood.
+The film was shot entirely in Echo Park, where the directors live.
 On release, it received strong positive reviews scoring 87% on Rotten Tomatoes.
 The lead actress, Emily Rios, went on to have a successful career starring in Friday Night Lights, Breaking Bad, and The Bridge.